GenTamb/OpenTroubleTicketingBoard/README.md

 TO DO:
 1) board's home    - almost DONE
 2) CRUD for users
-3) CRUD for incidents - DONE
+3) CRU for incidents - DONE
 4) CRUD for tech's group
-5) anything else
+5) CRU for customers - DONE
 6) ...

 Feel free to contact me for any doubts or critics: www.gennarotamburrelli.eu